fuse-box/fuse-box/docs/introduction.md

 FuseBox is a bundler/module loader that combines the power of webpack, JSPM and SystemJS.

 It is blazing fast (it takes 50-100ms to re-bundle) which makes it extremely convenient for developers.
-It requires zero configuration to bundle such monsters like `babel-core`, it will compile and bundle your typescript project within a fraction of a second, yet offering a comprehensive loader API.
+It requires zero configuration to bundle such monsters like `babel-core`.

+FuseBox loves __typescript__, and does not require any additional configuration.
+It will compile and bundle your code withing a fraction of a second, yet offering a comprehensive loader API.

 It is packed with features, and unfolds limitless possibilities of extending the API.

 Join [gitter channel](https://gitter.im/fusebox-bundler/Lobb), we are active!